 Development Contributions are levied on certain developments to help fund public infrastructure.
 Council collects development contributions through a variety of mechanisms including:

-- Section 94 Contributions (including Section 94 Works in Kind)
+- Section 7.11 Contributions (previously Section 94 Contributions) including Works in Kind

 - Planning Agreements (also known as Voluntary Planning Agreements VPA’s)